 SELECTING YOUR POLICY TYPE IS ONE OF THE MOST SIGNIFICIANT DECISIONS YOU’LL MAKE FOR TWO REASONS:

-LIMITS – with Occurrence coverage, you receive a separate set of limits every year you have the coverage.
-Also, Occurrence policy limits remain in place after the end of the policy period to pay claims arising from healthcare incidents occurring during the policy period.
+LIMITS – When you have an Occurrence policy you receive a separate set of limits every year you have the coverage.
+Occurrence policy limits remain in place after the end of the policy period to pay claims arising from healthcare incidents occurring during the policy period.
 In contrast, with Claims-made coverage, only the then-current policy limits are available to pay claims made during the policy period, and even then only if the treatment occurred subsequent to the policy’s retroactive date.

 “TAIL” COVERAGE – Tail coverage protects a healthcare professional against all claims arising from professional services performed when the Claims-made policy was in effect, but the claim was reported after termination of the policy.
-Since Claims-made policies do not cover claims made after the termination of the policy, you are required to secure “tail” coverage (an extended reporting endorsement) when you move your coverage from one carrier to another or stop practicing.
+Claims-made policies do not cover claims made after the termination of the policy.
+Thus, you are required to secure “tail” coverage (an extended reporting endorsement) when you move your coverage from one carrier to another or stop practicing.
 If a claim is made against you, and you have cancelled a Claims-made policy, you have no coverage unless you have either secured tail coverage or your new carrier covers your prior acts back to your retroactive date.
-If you switch to a MedPro policy from another carrier, the majority of healthcare professionals will qualify for free tail coverage after they retire (if mature Claims-made) if they have been insured with MedPro for at least one year.
+If you switch to a MedPro policy from another carrier, many healthcare professionals will qualify for free tail coverage after they retire (if mature Claims-made) after they have been insured by MedPro for at least one year.
 Occurrence policies do not require tail coverage.

 To learn more about the medical malpractice policy option that is right for you, contact a DT Insurance Agent today.